-When you want a more bespoke design, an architect is your best choice.
+When you want a more bespoke design, a building designer is your best choice.

 Projects always start with a vision.
-When you’re not sure of what you want, an architect can help you design a home you’ll love.
+When you’re not sure of what you want, a building designer can help you design a home you’ll love.

 Their work starts in a design consultation.
-The architect visits you to get to know you and to get a grasp of your style.
-Your architect should review your ideas and provide you with professional design advice.
+The building designer visits you to get to know you and to get a grasp of your style.
+Your building designer should review your ideas and provide you with professional design advice.
 Meetings like this help clear the vision you have for your project.

-Architects also conduct design consultations to view and assess your block of land.
-Your architect should be able to point out what makes the site distinctive and unique.
+The building designer also conducts design consultations to view and assess your block of land.
+Your building designer should be able to point out what makes the site distinctive and unique.
 At the same time, yours should be able to check preliminary local codes and council regulations to determine what you can do and can’t do on your property.

-When you are happy with the result of the design consultation and services of your architect, engage them in your project.
+When you are happy with the result of the design consultation, engage the building designer in your project.
 Hire them to draw the custom house plans for your project.

 - Land surveyors to make precise site measurements, determine the property’s boundaries, and to provide data about the shape and contour of the soil.